The Organization's Governing Documents:

 Organizations benefit from establishing formal rules to fairly and effectively manage operations.
 Two types of governing instruments, bylaws and standing rules, detail specific policies and procedures to be followed by decision-makers in the conduct of business.

 Bylaws and standing rules are interrelated; however, their relationship is strictly hierarchical.
 Provisions in the bylaws always supersede any standing rule that may be adopted.

-Standing rules are administrative and establish the responsibilities of officers and directors as well as committee specifics, such as the structure, membership and frequency of committee meeting.
+Standing rules are administrative and establish the responsibilities of officers as well as committee specifics, such as the structure, membership and frequency of committee meeting.

 While an organization can function with only a set of bylaws, establishing standing rules for administrative functions can make an organization more effective.

 Over the years, the constitution and bylaws have been reviewed and amended.
-In 1990, Associate Membership was added for Ohio State University Extension employees who have paid current dues and are not classified as support staff.
-Other changes have been made in response to periodic re-organization in Extension.
+Changes have been made in response to periodic re-organization in Extension.

 In recognition of her efforts on behalf of CES, Ella Mae Bard was presented with an Honorary Membership in CES at the 1996 Annual Meeting.

 In 2019, for the current Constitution and Bylaws document, the major changes were the removal of the directors and the Mentor officer position, addition of a new officer position, Support Staff Liaison, moving one directorship to officer position -the CFAES Staff Advisory Council Liaison, as well as reworking the committee list so that all officers have the lead on at least one committee.
 In 2020 the Standing Rules were updated to reflect the changes made in the C&B.